 The other two main pyramids that make up the Giza Plateau.
 Khafre was the son of Khufu, and his pyramid was built 10m shorter than that of Khafre.
 This pyramid still has some of the original limestone casing at the top that used to cover all three.

-You can sometimes enter this pyramid, although when I went you couldn’t.
+You can sometimes enter this pyramid, although on the date I visited (April 2019), you were not able to.
 Opening usually alternates between this one and the third pyramid, the Pyramid of Menkaure.
 The third and smallest of the pyramids.
 Menkaure died before his pyramid was completed and so the casing was never properly finished at the bottom.

 The world famous sculpture with a head of a man and a body of a lion.
 Many popular theories believe the face is that of Khafre, because of the likeness of the relief to busts of the Pharaoh.